kcrary/istari/docs/files.md

       File.import "[filename]";

   Like load, a file can only be imported once.
 Subsequent imports of the same file have no effect.
+If the file cannot be found in the current directory, it will then try each directory in the search path.

-  Alternatively, one can load an IML file unconditionally using the primitive operation:
+  Alternatively, one can load an IML file unconditionally and without using the search path using the primitive operation:

       Ctrl.use "[filename]";

+  In either version, the current directory is temporarily set to the directory containing the file being imported or used.